sanjanagupta21/Projects/README.md

 For showing our project to the others, we decide to use Streamlit that is a Python's open source framework and made a Web App from it.

-#How to run the Web App
+<h2> How to run the Web App </h2>

+The code for the streamlit web app is stored in